 It’s billed as one of the most exciting times of the year, but Christmas can be a real slog if you leave everything to the last minute.
 Sometimes all the socialising and spending is enough to send you scurrying into your duvet for the duration – let’s be honest, it’s a pretty exhausting endeavour.
 Don’t shelve self-care this winter.
-In fact, now is the time to ramp up your ‘me’ time and make sure you don’t get burned out like an advent candle – it’s OK to say no when you’ve got too much on your plate.
+In fact, now is the time to think about how you can ramp up your ‘me’ time and make sure you don’t get burned out like an advent candle – it’s OK to say no when you’re flying solo this Christmas and you’ve got too much on your plate.

 Don’t take on too much